• Skip to primary navigation

 And grief.
 For the version of me who spent decades thinking she just needed to try harder.
 Be calmer.
 Be less.
 Be more.
 The years of self-blame for things that were never personal failings in the first place.

 I tell you this because it’s the lens I bring to every conversation I have with my clients.
 When you sit down with me, you’re not sitting down with someone who’s read about your brain in a textbook.
-You’re sitting down with someone who knows what it’s like to suddenly understand yourself for the first time.
+You’re sitting down with someone who knows what it’s like to suddenly understand herself for the first time.

-And to want, more than anything, for your relationships to finally feel like a place you don’t have to mask to belong.
+And to want, more than anything, to feel understood by your partner.
+For your relationship to finally feel like a place you don’t have to mask to be loved.
+A place where you feel true, genuine belonging.

 What most therapy misses